Light neutrino masses from gravitational condensation: the Schwinger-Dyson approach: The kernel structure

 We rescale the momentum and $\beta$ such that $p_E^2 = x \Lambda^2$, $k_E^2 = y \Lambda^2$ and $\beta \to \beta\Lambda$.
 In addition, we replace the integral measure, $d^4 k_E$, by the hyper-spherical coordinates, $d^4 k_E = 2\pi \Lambda^4 y dy \sin^2\theta d\theta$, as well as defining $p_E\cdot k_E = \sqrt{xy} \Lambda^2 \cos\theta$ for $\theta \in [0, 2\pi]$ to obtain

 The variable transformed kernels of \equaref{eq:alpha_beta2} may be written as

-and their integrated forms are shown in \figref{fig:kernels} for SM values of $A$ and $B$.
+where $ s_{\theta}, c_{\theta}$ are $\sin\theta$ and $\cos\theta$.
+The integrated forms of the above equations shown in \figref{fig:kernels} for SM values of $A$ and $B$.
 In the top left plot of \figref{fig:kernels} is the kernel of $\alpha$, $K(x,y)$.
 This kernel is large, $K\approx\mathcal{O}(10)$, for $x\sim y$.
 Because $\alpha$ is non-zero at leading order it is not sensitive to the matter content and is therefore independent of parameters $A$ and $B$.
 Naturally, this is not the case for the kernel of $\beta$, $L(x,y)$, which is calculated using the dressed graviton propagator.
 For the same reasoning, the coefficient of the integrals of $\alpha$ and $\beta$ (given by $G\Lambda^2$ and $(G\Lambda^2)^2$ respectively) enter with different powers of the UV cutoff.
 The kernel $L(x,y)$ is split into two components, $L_{A}(x,y)$ and $L_{B}(x,y)$, which are premultiplied by $A$ and $B$ respectively:

 $L_{A}(x,y)$ and $L_{B}(x,y)$ are shown in the bottom left and right plots of \figref{fig:kernels}.
 We observe that $L_{A}(x,y)$ is larger by a factor of a few than $L_B(x,y)$ for the majority of the $x-y$ region and hence the combined kernel $L(x,y)$ is dominated by $L_{A}(x,y)$.
 For $x \geqslant y$, the kernels have the simplified form: